 President of the Hayek Society

-“There is a need for innovative study programs that encourage entrepreneurial thinking.
+“There is a need for innovative study programmes that encourage entrepreneurial thinking.
 Our universities focus too much on educating managers, instead of go-getters.
-I am thrilled, that the UE is offering such a unique combination of a theory based master designed to prepare students for the real world.
+I am thrilled, that the University of Applied Sciences Europe is offering such a unique combination of a theory based master designed to prepare students for the real world.
 The Entrepreneurial Economics Master is an exciting example how our education system could and should change.”

 Dr. Hubertus Porschen